dotnet/docs/docs/architecture/cloud-native/elastic-search-in-azure.md

 [!INCLUDE [book-preview](../../../includes/book-preview.md)]

-Elasticsearch is a distributed, open source search, and analytics engine that supports searching across all types of data.
-It's built on top of the open source Apache Lucene search engine.
-The engine is known for the following characteristics:
+Elasticsearch is a distributed search and analytics system that enables complex search capabilities across many types of data.
+It's open source and widely popular.
+Consider companies that use Elasticsearch:

-- A simple RESTful API interface.
-- A distributed architecture which can scale to thousands of nodes
-- High availability with multiple copies of data.
-- Index data without an explicit schema.

-THe engine enables you to rank your search results on a variety of factors, including the frequency of a serach term, recency, and popularity.

-Elasticsearch detects failures to keep your cluster (and your data) safe and available.
-With cross-cluster replication, a secondary cluster can spring into action as a hot backup.
-Elasticsearch operates in a distributed environment designed from the ground up for perpetual peace of mind.

- is known for simple REST APIs, a distributed architecture, speed, and scalability.
-Elasticsearch is the central component of the Elastic Stack, a set of open source tools for data ingestion, enrichment, storage, analysis, and visualization.

-Elastic Stack lets you reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real time.
-Elastic is the company behind the Elastic
+- [Wikipedia](https://blog.wikimedia.org/2014/01/06/wikimedia-moving-to-elasticsearch/) for full-text and incremental (search as you type) searching.
+- [GitHub](https://www.elastic.co/customers/github) to index and expose over 8 million code repositories.
+- [Docker](https://www.elastic.co/customers/docker) for making its container library discoverable.

+Elasticsearch is built on top of the [Apache Lucene](https://lucene.apache.org/core/) full-text search engine.
+Lucene provides high-performance document indexing and querying.
+It indexes data with an [inverted indexing](https://www.baeldung.com/lucene) scheme – instead of mapping pages to keywords, it maps keywords to pages just like a glossary at the end of a book.
+Lucene has powerful [query syntax](https://www.baeldung.com/lucene)  capabilities and can query data by:

+- Term (a full word)
+- Prefix (starts-with word)
+- Wildcard (using "*" or "?" filters)
+- Phrase (a sequence of text in a document)
+- Boolean value (complex searches combining queries)

+While Lucene provides low-level plumbing for searching, Elasticsearch is a server that sits on top.
+Elasticsearch adds higher-level functionality, including a RESTful API to access Lucene’s indexing and searching functionality.
+It also provides a distributed searching infrastructure capable of massive scalability, fault tolerance, and high availability.

+For larger cloud-native applications with complex search requirements, Elasticsearch is available as [managed PaaS service in Azure](https://azuremarketplace.microsoft.com/marketplace/apps/elastic.elasticsearch?utm_campaign=social&utm_content=b7b94333e78f42d7a4dfc8348a6f48ac&utm_medium=t&utm_source=mkt-elasticsearchelasticsearch).
+From the Microsoft Azure Marketplace, developers can utilize preconfigured templates built by Elastic to quickly deploy an Elasticsearch cluster on Azure.
+Using the Azure-managed offering, you can deploy up to 50 data nodes, 20 coordinating nodes, and three dedicated master nodes.

 ## Summary

 This chapter presented a detailed look at data in cloud-native systems.
 We started by contrasting data storage in monolithic applications with that in cloud-native systems.
 We looked at data patterns implemented in cloud-native systems, including cross-service queries, distributed transactions, and patterns to deal with high-volume systems.
-We contrasted SQL with NoSQL data stores.
+We contrasted SQL with NoSQL data.
 We looked at data storage options available in Azure that include both Microsoft-centric and open-source options.
-Finally, we discussed caching in a cloud-native application.
+Finally, we discussed caching and Elasticsearch in a cloud-native application.

 ### References